drichardson/dougrichardson.us/README.md

 ## Pre-requisites

+### Website Compute Engine Instance

+See webserver/README.md for information on instance setup.

+### Muffet

 Install muffet for dead link checking and ruby gems defined in site/Gemfile which is used to generate the sitemap.